Our aim is to bring you the latest stories about the new developments in space exploration.

 The modular CubeSat structure is highly versatile.
 Researchers are using it to design small satellites which can track, space junk, examine the cosmic microwave background (the so-called 'echoes of the big bang'), or hunt down new planets outside our solar system.
 The cheap price and versatile components are also stimulating a kind of 'do-it-yourself' boom in CubeSats – indeed one site providing information is called DIY Space Exploration.

 Clyde Space is also expert in the design of miniature power systems for CubeSats, for which they have around 40% of the global market.
-Their customers include NASA, the US Air Force, and MIT.
+Their customers include NASA, the US Air Force, MIT, and the National University of Singapore.

 Schools can track